 The National University Military Scholarship Program recognizes currently enrolled National University students who live in San Diego, are active duty military or Veterans, and who have demonstrated sustained educational success and leadership.
 About 24 percent of the university’s students are prior service or active military.
 Many began taking National University courses at military bases where the university has a presence, or through the university’s other locations and online programs.
 National University also offers academic support services to its military population through the Center of Excellence for Veteran Student Success, the result of a competitive grant awarded by the U.S. Department of Education (FIPSE).

 “The Padres are proud to provide a platform for National University to honor our local military through the announcement of the recipients of the National University Military Scholarship,” said Padres President and CEO Mike Dee.
 “The educational component of our partnership with National University is a wonderful complement to our longstanding military appreciation efforts and our existing program.”

 About National University

 Founded in 1971, National University is the second-largest private, nonprofit institution of higher education in California.
-With 30,000 students and more than 165,000 alumni, National University is the flagship institution of the National University System.
-National University is dedicated to making lifelong learning opportunities accessible, challenging, and relevant to a diverse population of students.
+With 30,000 students and more than 230,000 alumni, National University is dedicated to making lifelong learning opportunities accessible, challenging, and relevant to a diverse population of students.
 Five schools and one college – the College of Letters and Sciences; the School of Business and Management; the School of Education; the School of Engineering, Technology and Media; the School of Health and Human Services; and the School of Professional Studies – offer 133 graduate and undergraduate degrees and 23 teacher credentials.
 Programs are offered locations throughout California and across the nation, and are also available online.
 National University is headquartered in La Jolla, California.